norbusan/piwigopress/readme.txt

-PiwigoPress generates several highly valuable links in sidebars of your WordPress blog, all of them being optional: a random thumbnail linking to the corresponding picture page, menus directing to all categories defined as public in the gallery, several additional links to most recent, most viewed, most commented pictures, and more.
+PiwigoPress generates several highly valuable links in sidebars of your WordPress blog, all of them being optional: a random thumbnail linking to the corresponding picture page, menus directing to all albums defined as public in the gallery, several additional links to most recent, most viewed, most commented pictures, and more.